A 4th of July Roundup

 From raspberry serrano sangria to watermelon gazpacho, from grilled vegetable salads to grilled fruit and cheese platters, we have amazing recipes for you to try for the summer holiday.
 And that includes desserts!
 More in TreeHugger

 A Declaration of Independence from Foam Plastic InsulationCharles Édouard Armand-Dumaresq /Public Domain

-There is a revolution going on in green building, being fought in the States and in Congress, as the green building industry tries to minimize the use of plastics made from toxic materials, fossil fuels and flame retardants, and the giant chemical industry and its plastic empire loyalists fight to defend their plastic turf.
+There is a revolution going on in green building.
+It's being fought in the states and in Congress, as the green building industry tries to minimize the use of plastics made from toxic materials, fossil fuels, and flame retardants, and the giant chemical industry and its plastic empire loyalists fight to defend their plastic turf.
 In honor of the day, Ken Levenson rewrites the Declaration of Independence with 14 oppressions.
 More in TreeHugger

 1776-2012: Main sources of energy in the U.S. since the first Independence DayEIA/Public Domain